anon-000/anon-000/README.md

 ### Hey Guyzzz 👋

- - 🔭  I’m currently working in BraynixAI
+ - 🔭  I’m currently working at Digifortex
  - 🌱  I’m currently learning so many things (devops, scaling, agents)
  - 👯  I’m not looking to collaborate on youtube
  - 🤔  I’m looking for help with blender